-The Education of a Lawyer is a delightful read that provides invaluable advice about the practice of law.
-Written for aspiring and young attorneys, the book is a font of wisdom on a range of topics: legal writing, speaking, handling clients, staying current on the law, and managing all the...
+The Education of a Lawyer provides invaluable advice about the practice of law.
+Written for aspiring and young attorneys, the book is a font of wisdom on a range of topics: legal writing, speaking, handling clients, staying current on the law, and managing all the relationships typically...

-The Education of a Lawyer is a delightful read that provides invaluable advice about the practice of law.
+The Education of a Lawyer provides invaluable advice about the practice of law.
 Written for aspiring and young attorneys, the book is a font of wisdom on a range of topics: legal writing, speaking, handling clients, staying current on the law, and managing all the relationships typically encountered by lawyers.

 Derived from the author’s decades of experience as a lawyer and teacher, the book is filled with stories and telling anecdotes.
 Some are hilarious, some are cautionary, but nearly all contain a nugget of practical insight that readers can apply to their own practice.

 - How to speak effectively to any type of group

 - Techniques to polish your writing and create more useful legal documents and correspondence

 - Manage relationships with judges, opposing counsel, your local legal community, and clients